-For those regular readers, you’ll know that I have gone on a bit of a Joy of Yiddish rant this week, but I can assure you that the site will not be changing to “The Joys of Yiddish Personal Finance“ (although it is a catchy name).
+I have gone on a bit of a Joy of Yiddish rant this week.
+I can assure you that the site will not change to “The Joys of Yiddish Personal Finance“ .
+That is a catchy name though.

-In the Personal financial blog-o-sphere, much less Chutzpah was written, and I can assure you that these meyvans are most definitely mentshes.
+In the Personal financial blog-o-sphere, much less Chutzpah was written.
+I can assure you that these mavens are most definitely mensches.
 Oy, what a week it’s been:

-- PBS had a very interesting special on Credit Card practices in the States called The Card Game which has caused a great deal of discussion on a few sites.
-Again, classic examples of chutzpah in the financial services world.
+- PBS had a very interesting special on Credit Card practices in the States called The Card Game which has caused much discussion on a few sites.
+Again, these are classic examples of chutzpah in the financial services world.

-- Whereas Michael James takes the special and disects one of the many dirty tricks talked about in the show with Many Bank Fees Should be Considered Interest Charges.
+- Whereas Michael James takes the special and dissects one of the many dirty tricks talked about in the show with Many Bank Fees Should be Considered Interest Charges.

-- Gail Vaz-Oxlade also mentions the special in This & That: Kids’ Education Edition.
-Useful hints on RESPs here as well.
+- Gail Vaz-Oxlade also mentions the special in This & That: Kids’ Education Edition, and these are useful hints on RESPs here as well.

 - Million Dollar Journey continues the education theme with Talking About Finances with Your Aging Parents … or Grown Kids.
 Always a touchy topic.

-- Larry MacDonald asks the interesting question Time to Raise interest rates?, and I think maybe it is too late, bubbles are forming all over the place!
+- Larry MacDonald asks the exciting question Time to Raise interest rates?, and I think maybe it is too late.
+Bubbles are forming all over the place!

 - So many financial questions and more random thoughts, too, to start the year.

 - The Rideau skateway opened in 2010, with more financial posts too.

 - Got the end of 2009 Inflation perspectives with other stories.